 Before making an offer to a boomerang employee, consult your exit interview notes or former managers to learn why the employee quit.
 If the issue(s) still persist at your organization, a boomerang employee won’t be your best hire.

 There’s also the possibility that a boomerang employee brings “bad blood” back into your organization, negatively impacting the morale and productivity of the rest of your team.
-A new hire, however, has the opportunity to forge new connections and positively contribute to the team dynamic.
+A fresh hire, however, has the opportunity to forge new connections and positively contribute to the team dynamic.

 You should ask lots of questions to your potential boomerang employee to better understand their thinking.